 Maybe the most famous summer camp of all time is the deadly Camp Crystal Lake, the preferred hunting grounds of Friday the 13th’s Jason Voorhees (and yes, his mother).
 The very first camp to stand in for the Voorhees’ bloody kill zone?
 A still-active Boy Scout camp called Camp No-Be-Bo-Sco.

-But it was in 1979 that the producers of the first Friday the 13th movie came to the camp film their slasher classic, and forever change the way summer camps are seen.
-The film, designed to cash-in on the popularity of John Carpenter’s Halloween, the film set the standard for tales of raunchy teens getting slaughtered, as (30+ year old spoiler alert) the mother of Jason Voorhees cuts a bloody swath through the camp.
+But it was in 1979 that the producers of the first Friday the 13th movie happened upon this camp purely by chance to film their slasher classic and forever change the way summer camps are seen.
+The film, designed to cash in on the popularity of John Carpenter’s Halloween, set the standard for tales of raunchy teens getting slaughtered, as (30+ year old spoiler alert) the mother of Jason Voorhees cuts a bloody swath through the camp.

 Other than a dream sequence scare at the end of the film, Jason himself is not actually introduced until the sequel (and doesn’t get his famous hockey mask until the third!), but Camp Crystal Lake was made immortal in the original.
 The Crystal Lake that Jason drowned in is actually known as Sand Pond.

 As the camp is still an active Boy Scout location and trespassing is prohibited, access for film buffs is exclusive to the tours.
 Check their website for details.
 The camp owners are enthused about the history, hosting a few exclusive tours a year for which the proceeds directly benefit the camp.
 They are very knowledgeable and friendly, and the tour is a must for any horror fan.
 Much of the camp is just as it was when they came to film in '79!
 The tour also includes meet-and-greets with actors from the movie too.
 You can check out their site (even buying souvenirs like lake water or dock shavings!) and enter the lottery for a chance to check out the filming location.